Joy is a wonderful word that can be attributed to the feeling of pleasure and happiness. It is what people feel when they are in a really good mood.

 Jesus the Bringer of Joy

 Finally that deliverer promised in the Scriptures arrived.
-The one who would redeem Israel and the whole world.
+The one who will redeem Israel and the whole world.
 His name was Jesus.

 That’s why when he was born, there was a great announcement from the Heavens.
 The angel of God told the shepherds: